zellij-org/zellij-org.github.io/docs/src/cli-actions.md

-    -p, --plugin <PLUGIN>                    Plugin URL to direct the pipe to -c, --plugin-configuration <CONFIG>      Plugin configuration (key=value pairs) -l, --force-launch-plugin                Launch a new plugin even if one is already running -s, --skip-plugin-cache                  Force re-compilation of the plugin -f, --floating-plugin <BOOL>             Whether the launched plugin should be floating -i, --in-place-plugin <BOOL>             Launch plugin in place (conflicts with --floating-plugin) -w, --plugin-cwd <CWD>                   Working directory for the launched plugin
+    -p, --plugin <PLUGIN>                    Plugin URL to direct the pipe to -c, --plugin-configuration <CONFIG>      Plugin configuration (key=value pairs) -l, --force-launch-plugin                Launch a new plugin even if one is already running -s, --skip-plugin-cache                  Skip the plugin cache and force reloading -f, --floating-plugin <BOOL>             Whether the launched plugin should be floating -i, --in-place-plugin <BOOL>             Launch plugin in place (conflicts with --floating-plugin) -w, --plugin-cwd <CWD>                   Working directory for the launched plugin